drawidsw/mechacar-statistical-analysis/README.md

 | F-statistic | 22.07 | 5 and 44 DF |
 | **p-value** | **5.35e-11** | |

-From the table, we see that the *p-value* of the regression is a very small number, lower than the standard alpha 0.05.
+From the table, we see that the *p-value* of the regression is lesser than 0.05.
 This shows that the NULL hypothesis is **rejected**, and the alternative hypothesis is true.
 Meaning, the slope of the regression is nonzero, and the **mpg of the car is influenced by at least one of the independent variables considered in the analysis.**

 To understand which independent variables are important predictors, both the coefficient and the p-value of the coefficient are considered.
 The coefficient should be large and the p-value should be small for the independent variable to be important for the model.
 The table below shows important variables.